-What Mid-America Hunting Association Offers the hunter.
+What Mid-America Hunting Association Offers.

 Thanks for all you do.
 Having knocked on doors most of my life I can hardly believe how you are able to get so much land.